DaktaDeo/multipass-docs/src/reference/markdown.md

 - Consistency is key: ensure all attributes are in lowercase.
 - Enclose attribute values in single or double quotes.
 - Prevent the use of identical quote types within the attribute values as those enclosing them.
-- Utilize this custom link syntax to enhance your markdown content with dynamically generated links specific to your application's needs.
+- Utilize this custom link syntax to enhance your markdown content with dynamically generated links specific to your application’s needs.

 ### Previewing Links